cloud-gov/cg-site/content/apps/troubleshooting.md

 Cloud Foundry will attempt to detect the buildpack to use with your app by examining the application files in search Use the `buildpack:` key in your manifest to specify a native buildpack by name or a custom buildpack by providing a URL.
 Override the buildpack setting and detection with the `-b` commandline switch which takes the same arguments.

+### Python dependency errors

+If you're seeing errors installing any Python dependencies, check if you've got a `vendor/` directory in your app's root.
+The Python buildpack won't use PyPI if you have a `vendor/` directory, so you'll need to rename that directory to something else.

 ## [DEA] Droplet Execution Phase

 ### App manifest contents